Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/behavioural-recommendations.md

 }
 </code></pre>

-Note how the relevance scores change when popularity is not that important for it.
+Note how the relevance score changes when popularity is not that important to it.

 You can also combine a user profile with the content he/she is currently looking at.